rolod0x/rolod0x/docs/dev-guide.md

 Then to generate the website and preview it locally, run:

     cd website

+    # If this fails due to lack of write access for installing
+    # gems, try adding the --deployment option:
     bundle install

     bundle exec jekyll serve --open

 If you modify source files, you'll need to rerun `pnpm